 - 1 Tablespoon Dried basil

 - 1 teaspoon Kosher salt ,or to taste

 - 25 grinds Freshly ground black pepper ,or to taste

-- 4 Tablespoons Tomato paste ,I use a tube of tomato paste, less waste this way.
+- 6 ounce can Tomato paste ,I use a tube of tomato paste, less waste this way.

 - 24 ounces Jarred spaghetti sauce ,whatever your favorite is